 When the British overseers from Putnam, Powell, & Lowe visit Sterling Cooper in "Guy Walks into an Advertising Agency," Joan suggests to them that they see Oliver! on Broadway while they're in New York.
 One of the British men replies by calling it "a tragedy with a happy ending," which is certainly an apropos summary of the episode's events.

-Four Temperament Ensemble: the four partners in SCDP: Don (Phlegmatic), Roger (Choleric), Cooper (Sanguine) and Laine (Melancholic).
+Four-Temperament Ensemble: the four partners in SCDP: Don (Phlegmatic), Roger (Choleric), Cooper (Sanguine) and Lane (Melancholic).
 Although, of course, Don is Choleric as well and Roger can be very Sanguine.

 Fourth Date Marriage: Deconstructed with both Don's and Betty's second marriages.
 Though they all seem to have settled into relatively stable partnerships by the end of the fifth season, both couples went through some serious rough patches to get there that they might have avoided if they'd known their spouses better.

 Played completely straight in Season 1.
 Don sends Betty for psychoanalysis, and the setup is correct for free association: the couch is set away from the chair the therapist is sitting in, and he freaks out slightly when she sits up and makes eye contact.